Trevin-Small/Trevin-Small/README.md

 ## 🙋‍♂️  About Me
 - Currently a full time CS student at Purdue University, graduating winter 24'
 - When I'm not outdoors, I'm often writing code, working on whichever project currently has my attention
-- Outside of CS, I enjoy rock climbing, hiking, camping, cooking, and skateboarding!
+- Outside of CS, I enjoy rock climbing, hiking, camping, kayaking, cooking, and skateboarding!
 ## 🔎 I'm especially interested in:
   - Systems and embedded programming.
 Low level software is lots of fun, and making physical devices using ESP32's and the sort is my cup of tea.
   - Interested in OS/RTOS, efficient memory management, assembly optimization, and computer architecture.